-- Maintaining program approval by the Texas Higher Education Coordinating Board (THECB) and accreditation from the American Society of Health-System Pharmacist (ASHP), the Accreditation Council for Pharmacy Education (ACPE), and the Southern Association of College and Schools Commission on Colleges (SACSCOC). - 2.
+- 1. Obtaining program approval by the Texas Higher Education Coordinating Board (THECB) and maintaining approval by the American Society of Health-System Pharmacist (ASHP) and accreditation by the Accreditation Council for Pharmacy Education (ACPE). - 2.
 Preparing students for certification and entrance into practice as a pharmacy technician. - 3.
 Advocating a comprehensive approach to client/patient care through the use of safe procedures and processes. - 4.
 Developing a curriculum that reflects advances in pharmacy technology, current health trends, and changes in individual family and community systems.